yugr/SchoolTracker/README.md

 ```
 This will generate Schools.html (and marks.js) file which can be viewed in your favourite browser.

-You can also draw more schools and use another rating:
+You can also draw more schools or use another rating:
 ```
-$ python3 SchoolTracker.py -m -100 ratings/official/2018.txt
+$ python3 SchoolTracker.py -m -100 ratings/schoolotzyv/2021/ege.cumulative.2021.txt
 ```

 To also print textual info on schools, use